AlibabaCloudDocs/smc/intl.en-US/FAQ/SMC FAQ.md

 SMC uses the following migration process:

-1. You import the migration source information to the SMC console.
+1. You import the information of the migration source to the SMC console.
-2. The SMC backend server prepares the intermediate instance.
+2. The SMC backend server prepares an intermediate instance.
 3. The SMC client transfers data from the migration source to the intermediate instance.
 4. SMC creates an image from the migration source and installs the image on Alibaba Cloud.

 ## How do I estimate the time required for a migration task?
 How do I test the data transfer rate?

 You can estimate the time required for a migration task based on the migration period.
 The migration period is divided into three phases: pre-migration, migration, and post-migration.
-The migration period is proportional to the number of servers that you want to migrate and the volume of data to be migrated.
+The migration period is proportional to the number of servers that you want to migrate and the volume of data.
 We recommend that you perform a test migration to estimate the time required for a migration task.

-For more information, see [t1840773.md\#](/intl.en-US/Best Practices/Estimate the time required for migration and test the transmission speed.md).
+For more information, see [Estimate the time required for migration and test the data transfer speed](/intl.en-US/Best Practices/Estimate the time required for migration and test the data transfer speed.md).

+## Is bring your own license \(BYOL\) supported when I migrate servers by using SMC?

+Yes, SMC supports BYOL.
+BYOL licenses are used in the following scenarios:

+-   Microsoft

+    Microsoft BYOL licenses are used in the following scenarios:

+    -   BYOL implemented through Software Assurance \(SA\)

+        BYOL can be implemented for software programs that support License Mobility when ECS instances are created, such as SQL Server and SharePoint.

+    -   Windows operating systems

+        Windows [client access licenses \(CALs\)](https://docs.microsoft.com/zh-cn/windows-server/remote/remote-desktop-services/rds-client-access-license) do not support License Mobility.
+Therefore, existing Windows licenses cannot be used in shared hardware environments.
+You must deploy Windows operating systems in a dedicated physical environment, which can be an Alibaba Cloud dedicated host or an ECS bare metal instance.
+For more information, see the [DDH documentation](/intl.en-US/Product Introduction/What is DDH?.md) and [ECS Bare Metal Instance documentation](/intl.en-US/Instance/Instance type families/ECS Bare Metal Instance types/Overview.md).

+        Alibaba Cloud does not provide Key Management Service \(KMS\), Windows Server Update Services \(WSUS\), or software technical support for these kinds of ECS instances.
+You can contact Microsoft for software technical support.

+    -   No SA is available or BYOLs implemented through SA are not supported

+        This scenario is similar to the Windows operating system scenario.
+You can reuse software licenses that you have purchased and downloaded, and deploy software programs in a dedicated hardware environment.

+-   Redhat

+    Red Hat provides the Cloud Access program.
+If you migrate Red Hat subscriptions to Alibaba Cloud by using the bring your own subscription \(BYOS\) method, you can register with Red Hat Cloud Access.
+For more information, see [Step 1: Sign up with Red Hat Cloud Access]().

 ## Does SMC support resumable data transfer?